Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Introduction

-\paragraph{} \red{Let us compare right away the empirical performance} of ATLAS and SPF on a few explanatory cases of low-rank sparse matrix recovery.
-As mentioned above, SPF can be considered as state-of-the-art benchmark for such problems, as it has been shown to outperform most of the popular recovery algorithms based on convex relaxation.
-We compare the performance of the algorithms in terms of empirical recovery probability and mean approximation error.
-The comparison is displayed in Fig. \ref{result} and Fig \ref{fig:Greyscale}.
-As can be seen from the results, ATLAS shows a higher level of robustness with respect to noise, in contrast to SPF that has a better performance in noise-free cases.
-Additionally, ATLAS outperforms SPF \red{anytime} singular vectors of $X$ do not share common support.
-More details on implementation and experimental settings are described in Section \ref{Numerics}.\\

 \paragraph{Outline} The organization of the paper is as follows.
 Section \ref{ProblemSection} presents the setting of this paper, clarifies notation, and introduces the algorithm for the minimisation of \eqref{Jab0}.
-In Section \ref{MainResults} we give an overview of the main results.
-The corresponding proofs can be found in Section \ref{Proofs}. \purple{In} Section \ref{Numerics}, \purple{we present} the actual implementation of \red{ATLAS} and \purple{provide numerical experiments, confirming our theoretical results and showing extensive comparisons to SPF.} We conclude in Section \ref{Conclusion} with a discussion on open problems and future work. \purple{Finally, the Appendix contains proofs of some technical results from Sections \ref{MainResults} and \ref{Proofs}, which are mainly generalization and extension of other existing works.}
+In Sections \ref{sec:Main1}-\ref{LocalConvergenceSection} we give an overview of the main results.
+The corresponding proofs can be found in Section \ref{Proofs}. \purple{In} Section \ref{Numerics}, \purple{we present} the actual implementation of \red{ATLAS} and \purple{provide numerical experiments, confirming our theoretical results and showing extensive comparisons to SPF.} We conclude in Section \ref{Conclusion} with a discussion on open problems and future work.